Supraja1125/Ev-vehicle-demand-prediction/README.md

 Forecast EV adoption for the next 36 months

-Build a Streamlit app for interactive visualization and county-level insights
+Build a Streamlit app for interactive visualization and county-level insights.

+---

-🛠️ Tech Stack
+🛠️ **Tech Stack**

 Language: Python